 What might the estate tax look like in a Trump administration?
 Ashlea Ebeling of Forbes offers an in-depth look at President Elect Trump’s estate tax plan which boils down to repeal of the estate tax (and possibly the gift tax and the generation skipping transfer tax) plus the imposition of a capital gains tax on assets left to heirs over a $10 Million threshold.

 This is the final installment of a series of posts that examine recent litigation against bank trustees in Mississippi.
-For the prior installments, please see Regions Hit with $4M Judgment over Trust Mismanagement and Renasant Settles Trust Mismanagement Litigation.
+For the prior installments, please see Regions Hit with $4M Judgment over Trust Mismanagement.

 While it is critical for a corporate Trustee to have a process, it is equally important that a corporate Trustee not only follow its process but also document adherence to the process.
 The story that follows demonstrates the result when a corporate Trustee has a process but the process is not followed or documented (and a cover-up ensues).